-Are you looking for a new WordPress membership plugin?
+Are you looking for a WordPress membership plugin?

-It’s one of the most important decisions you’ll make in the process of creating a membership site.
+It’s one of the most essential decisions you’ll make in the process of creating a membership site.

 Unfortunately, your decision isn’t made any easier by the swarm of different plugins out there to choose from.